 I am the Founder and CEO of Just Media Inc., a certified Mediator, a scholar of historical trauma, an

-anti-oppression Organizer, a Pro-Abolition Survivor, and a Left Defender on the soccer pitch.
+anti-oppression Organizer, a Pro-Abolition Survivor, and a capoerista.

-For those of you who care about such things, I graduated Summa Cum Laude from UC Berkeley with a double-major in Middle Eastern Studies and Peace & Conflict Studies before finishing my Masters in Public Policy at Harvard Kennedy School, concentrating in International and Global Affairs and multiparty negotiations.
+Before becoming an on-the-ground Transformative Justice practitioner, I graduated Summa Cum Laude from UC Berkeley with a double-major in Middle Eastern Studies and Peace & Conflict Studies.
+Following a year working with young men to end Gender Based Violence in India, I finished my Masters in Public Policy at Harvard Kennedy School, concentrating in International and Global Affairs and multiparty negotiations.

 To learn more about Just Media and me, follow our never-ending story @ my Blog, Just Sayin.